Divya-Dukhande/Resume_Analyzer/README.md

 # AI Resume Analyzer

 ## Introduction
-AI Resume Analyzer is a web application designed to help students and job seekers evaluate and improve their resumes.
-The application analyzes resume content and provides AI-powered feedback on grammar, spelling, strengths, weaknesses, and overall resume quality.
+AI Resume Analyzer is a web-based application designed to help students and job seekers analyze and improve the quality of their resumes using AI-powered analysis.
+Users can upload their resumes, and the system analyzes the resume content to identify grammar and spelling mistakes, strengths, weaknesses, and other areas that can be improved.
+The application provides structured feedback and ATS-focused suggestions to help users create more professional and effective resumes.
+The system uses a React.js frontend with a Node.js and Express.js backend, an SQL database for storing analysis results, and Puter.js for AI-powered resume analysis.
+It provides a simple and user-friendly interface through which users can upload resumes and view their generated analysis and feedback.

 ## Key Features
 - Resume analysis